-For wonderful views of wildflowers, expansive open fields, and sun-kissed rivers, plan time for a Hill Country motorcycle ride!
-The Hill Country is a popular area with bikers and boasts a biker-friendly community.
-There are several fun motorcycle roads and trails near River Inn Resort:
+For wonderful views of wildflowers, expansive open fields, and sun-kissed rivers, plan on going on some Hill Country motorcycle rides.
+The Hill Country continues to be a biker-friendly community with several fun motorcycle roads and trails listed below near River Inn Resort:

 Good Ol’ Texas Loop is a 150-mile ride from Bandera to Fredericksburg, making a wide arc toward the west.
 You’ll loop back over Hunt, TX on Interstate 10.
-There are many cafes and points of interest on this route as well as fantastic Hill Country scenery.
+There are many cafes and points of interest on this route and fantastic Hill Country scenery.

 This intense loop spans 239 miles with smooth pavement and plenty of twists and turns.
 You’ll enjoy stunning and diverse scenery with the rolling hills, trees, rivers, wildflowers, and farmland.
 There are plenty of shops, wineries, and places to stay along this route.

 Slight southeast of us is Kerrville and a great starting point if you want to ride along Highway 16 down toward San Antonio or up north toward Fredericksburg.
 Highway 16 also connects with the Twisted Sisters route and provides plenty of options for stopping and stretching your legs at shops or local cafes.